Donald Stewart was an ordinary chap, just one

 Donald's granddaughter continues to live in Bollington today.

-Donald's father was Joseph Stewart and he and his family lived
+Donald's father was Joseph Stewart and from 1900 he and his family

-at Rock Cottage in Beeston Mount.
-Donald was one (the youngest?)
+lived at Rock Cottage in Beeston Mount.
+Indeed, members of the

 family lived there until 2000, 100 years in total!
 Donald was

 the youngest of eleven children, two dying in infancy.

 My thanks go to those who researched and discovered the history

 that is presented in these pages, in particular Linda Bester,

 Donald & Stella's grand-daughter, who has provided most of the

 information on this page.
 Please